guy915/How-To-Know-Everything/Temporary Notes/Untitled 1.md

 - **Embed Insights:** Ensure that summaries, exam analysis, and textbook insights are seamlessly integrated into the directives.
 - **Review and Merge:** Combine all course-specific elements with the broader GPT Builder approach without compromising on academic rigor.

-*Conclusion of Step 6:* Present the complete, structured instruction set for review, ensuring it fully addresses the course-specific context.
+Present the complete, structured instruction set for review, ensuring it fully addresses the course-specific context.

 ---

 ## Step 7: Iterative Refinement & Finalization

+After the initial deployment of the instruction set, engage in iterative refinement to optimize performance.
+This step could involve the following:

 ### 7.1 Feedback Integration
 - **Collect Feedback:** Solicit detailed user feedback on the initial instruction set regarding accuracy, clarity, and alignment with academic objectives.